Hot Chelle Rae

 Hot Chelle Rae (/ˌhɒt ˌʃɛl ˈreɪ/ HOT-_-SHEL-_-RAY) (formerly known as Miracle Drug) is an American pop rock band formed in Nashville, Tennessee in 2005.
-The band currently consists of Ryan Follesé (lead vocals, rhythm guitar), Nash Overstreet (lead guitar, backing vocals), and Jamie Follesé (drums).
 Their debut album, Lovesick Electric, was released on October 27, 2009.
 They gained widespread attention for their 2011 double platinum single, "Tonight Tonight".
 Another single, "I Like It Like That", peaked at No. 28 on the Billboard Hot 100 in the US.